 Misting Fan

-The kids enjoyed having their own fans to help them stay cool.
-The only thing I do recommend is that you take the taller ones out of your bag before entering the security area at Disney.
+My kids enjoyed having their own fans to help them stay cool.
+The only thing I do recommend is that you take the fans out of your bag before entering the security area at the parks.
 These can set off the security system.
-Other things that will also set off the security are umbrellas, aluminum cans, and metal sunglasses cases.
+Other things that will also set off the security system are umbrellas, aluminum cans, and metal sunglasses cases.

-Disney does sell these in the parks for quite a bit more than those here on Amazon.
+You can find these in the parks for quite a bit more than those here on Amazon.
 If you’re looking to not spend extra money on little trinkets, then I suggest buying these before you go.
-They are a hot ticket item at Disney.
+Don’t forget the extra bubble solution!

 Extra Batteries